Joseph Berry (RAF officer): Royal Air Force fighter pilot

 From 8 May 1943, Berry flew Beaufighters with No. 255 Squadron RAF, which in August moved to Western Sicily, where sorties were flown over the Salerno invasion fleet and beachhead in September.
 Berry shot down three enemy aircraft: on 9 September a Messerschmitt Me 210, on 10 September another Me 210 in the Salerno area, and on 24 October he destroyed a Junkers Ju 88 over the Naples area.
 Following the second kill, Berry was forced to bail out of his Beaufighter Mk VIF (squadron code "YD-F").
 As a result of his victories over Salerno and Naples, he was awarded the Distinguished Flying Cross (DFC) on 3 March 1944, and was promoted to flight lieutenant on 14 March.
 The citation for Berry's DFC read:

 This officer is an exceptionally capable pilot who has destroyed three enemy aircraft in the course of a long and strenuous tour of duty.
 During operations at Salerno in September 1943, he shot a Junkers 88 down in flames, and on the following night destroyed a Messerschmitt 210 over the Italian coast.
 His third victory took place over Naples in October 1943 when he shot down another Junkers 88.
 Flying Officer Berry has been forced to abandon his aircraft on two occasions and has operated with coolness and courage in the face of heavy enemy action.

 On 3 October 1943, while serving with No. 255 Squadron, Berry was involved in the "Great E-Boat Raid" at Cos, Greece.
-Sixty aircraft were involved; several Beaufighter squadrons and one Beafort squadron attacked the German Invasion Force North of the Allied occupied Island.
+Sixty aircraft were involved; several Beaufighter squadrons and one Beaufort squadron attacked the German Invasion Force North of the Allied occupied Island.
 The German invasion force consisted of several large vessels used as troop ships, destroyers, e-boats and landing barges.
 The attack had mixed results due to heavy enemy fire and bad weather with head winds on the return journey; the Allied squadrons took overall losses of 27%.
 The Beaufighter had a range of 370 miles, and due to heavy fuel consumption 25 got back, most of the others ditched or were shot down.